jochenalt/Pentapod-Design/docs/bill-of-material.md

 ## Herkulex servo control

-There's an [Arduino Library](https://github.com/jochenalt/Pentapod-Code/tree/master/Cortex/Cortex/utilities/Herkulex] to control Herkulex Servos, writting in C++ that works on the Teensy as well.
+There's an [Arduino Library](https://github.com/jochenalt/Pentapod-Code/tree/master/Cortex/Cortex/utilities/Herkulex) to control Herkulex Servos, writting in C++ that works on the Teensy as well.

-The most important modification I did to that library is to send commands to the servos without waiting for a result in order to reach a control frequency of 35 Hz.
+Commands to the servos are sent to the servos without waiting for a result in order to reach a control frequency of 35 Hz.
 The servos are controlled by 5 serial lines.
 Within one loop, *move* commands are send to the limbs of all legs simultaneously, i.e. the first round takes care of all hips, then of all thighs, etc. (check [Controller::sendCommandToServos](https://github.com/jochenalt/Pentapod-Code/tree/master/Cortex/Controller.cpp).
-By that procedure, the 5 serial lines are leveraged the most and in parallel.
+By that procedure, the five serial lines are leveraged the most and in parallel.
-Since we loose the returned status per servo, we request that in a separate loop of 35Hz/20 = 1.6Hz, i.e. one servo is asked for its status data per loop.
+Since we do not have status information of a servo by that procedure, we request that in a separate low-prio loop of 35Hz/20 = 1.6Hz, i.e. one servo is asked for its status data once per loop.

-In addition I enhanced this library to provide access to the servo's PID controller.
+I enhanced this library to provide access to the servo's PID controller.
 Thing is, that the default PID controller has a very weak *P* factor, which makes the servo react kind of flexible to external force, but leads to a high latency when the IMU recognizes a change that needs to be compensated quickly.
 So, I increased the servos *P* and *I* factor a lot which made the servos stiffer (check [HerkulexServoDriver::setup](https://github.com/jochenalt/Pentapod-Code/tree/master/Cortex/HerkulexServoDrive.cpp)).

 Further minor changes were necessary to fetch the voltage and the temperature of the servo.

 ## Tools
 |Category              |  Description                                                        | Source     |